ahilrahaman12-cloud/F.R.I.D.A.Y_V8/README.md

 ## Obsidian Memory

 Open `D:\Obsedian\F.R.I.D.A.Y.
 Vault` as a vault in Obsidian.
 F.R.I.D.A.Y. updates its profile, operating lessons, and activity log there in the background.
-Add your own Markdown notes to that vault; notes whose filename or contents match the current request are included as context automatically.
+Add your own Markdown notes to that vault; notes whose filename or contents match the current request are included as context automatically. also this is a collaborative project with Pritam-goswami210 we forgot how to add contributers so you can also download the zip from his repo